Vauxhall Viva: HC Viva (1970–1979)

 For 1977, the SL was replaced by the GLS, essentially marrying the plusher Magnum trim and equipment with the base 1,256 cc pushrod ohv engine.
 These models all had the full seven dial instrument panel, velour seating and Rostyle wheels, among many other upgrades.

 Viva production was scaled down after the launch of the Chevette in spring 1975.
 Originally a three-door hatchback (also sold as the Opel Kadett City), the Chevette later offered two- and four-door saloons and as of 1976 a three-door estate which all but usurped the Viva's position as Vauxhall's small car entry.
 Nonetheless, the Viva remained on sale until the latter part of 1979.

 The Viva was effectively replaced by the new Vauxhall Astra, a variant of the front-wheel-drive Opel Kadett.
 By that time it was dated in comparison with more modern rivals like the Volkswagen Golf.
 Production ceased at a time when European manufacturers were making the transition from rear-wheel-drive saloons to front-wheel-drive hatchbacks in the family car market.

-The passing of the Viva marked a significant moment for Vauxhall.
-The HC Viva had been the penultimate car to be completely designed by the Luton-based company, the 1972 Victor FE range being the last UK designed Vauxhall.
-That car was replaced in 1978 by the Opel Rekord-based Carlton, so the passing of the Viva in 1979 marked the end of UK designed Vauxhall production, with all Vauxhall cars now effectively being badge-engineered and German designed Opels, or in the case of the 2004 Vauxhall Monaro, a rebadged Holden.
+The end of production of the HC Viva in 1979 marked a significant moment for Vauxhall, as it would ultimately prove to be the last car to be completely designed by the company with no input from Opel.
+The company's next car — the 1972 Victor FE range — was based on the Opel Rekord D; albeit substantially modified by Vauxhall and ended up having little interchangeable content with the Opel car.
+However, subsequent models (such as the Chevette — an Opel Kadett C with a restyled front end and the HC Viva's powertrain) would set the eventual precedent — that all future Vauxhall cars would be badge-engineered and German designed Opels, or in the case of the 2004 Vauxhall Monaro, a rebadged Holden.